 Who am I?

 A trained Recreational Leader and a self taught ceramic and glass artist, poet and singer.
-I am a storyteller and entertainer.
+I am a teacher, storyteller and entertainer.

 I have over 35 years of experience working as a recreation leader/teacher in kindergartens, elementary schools, youth group and women’s club environments.

 My favorite things are my T@B caravan, my Nishiki Mountain bike, and my toy 1951 green Ford truck.
 I love living in Hyvinkää, Finland.
 And a few times a year, enjoy swimming with my flippers like a mermaid.

 Married to Markku since 1982, we have 2 grown children and a beautiful grandson.

 A LITTLE HISTORY: